21 Shi4 He2 噬嗑

 The 5th line

-Text: (The subject is in a state of) Shi (biting) dried lean meat, and gaining yellow gold; to persist (regardless of) sternness and cruelty; (there will be) no calamity (or fault).
+The subject is in a state of Shi (biting) dried lean meat, and gaining yellow gold.
+It ought to persist regardless of sternness and cruelty; there will be no calamity (or fault).

 Line 5, the founding and host line, is a law enforcer.
 It is feminine at the position of masculine, signifying it is a lenient enforcer with a strict penal code.
 It is under the heel of the evil line 6 and encounters similar troubles as line 3.
 However it obtains dried lean meat, like the feminine tenderness which it possesses and which is baked by the sun of the upper trigram Li.
 It bites into it without being poisoned.
 This is because it possesses the principle of moderation.
 As long as it persists in executing the penal code through the principle of moderation (i.e. coupling hardness with softness according to the principle of moderation), no matter how stern and cruel the situation is, he will be free from fault or calamity (as the vicious power will be eliminated, see line 6).

-Line 5 attains the core position after leaving trigram Kun and arriving at trigram Qian which denotes gold with its yellow centre.
+Line 5 attains the core position after leaving trigram Kun1 and arriving at trigram Qian2 which denotes gold with its yellow centre.
 Although position 5 is at a place for masculine where the available penal code is rigid as gold, there also exists the principle of moderation.
 Therefore it gains yellow gold.